Fellow at the International Center for Humanities and Social Change

 Feb 2014 · ‘What is Critical Theory?’ — Robinson College Research Day — University of Cambridge

-For the past three years I have been involved with the activities of the Cambridge Society for Economic Pluralism (CSEP).
+During my studies at Cambridge I have been actively involved with the activities of the Cambridge Society for Economic Pluralism (CSEP).
 CSEP is a member group of Rethinking Economics which is a student-led initiative for reforming the economic curriculum.
 Towards this goal CSEP in March 2014 conducted a survey of economics students at Cambridge and is since January 2014 running a peer-to-peer course, called Paper 0, which covers issues left out from the conventional economic degrees.